ditto/ditto/README.md

 # Ditto

-Ditto is a super kawaii dependently typed language for you!
+Ditto is a dependently typed language for _research_.
+This means emphazing a small and straightfoward implementation over performance, and type checking code over running code.
+However, Ditto is a high-level language, rather than a core language.

+By focusing on a simple implementation, it is easy to extend Ditto with experimental type system features.
+By focusing on high-level language features, it is possible to write non-trivial programs, without verbose encodings that appear when programming in a core language.

 ![Ditto](http://cdn.bulbagarden.net/upload/7/72/Ditty.png)